lmcinnes/umap/doc/aligned_umap_politics_demo.rst

 plot it is interactive, so you can rotate it around and view it from all angles.

+Unfortunately the interactive plotly plot does not embed into the documentation well, so we present here a static image.
+If you run this yourself, however, you will get the interactive version.

 .. code:: python3

     traces = []